ccelest1/interview/Prep/Prep.md

 BP1
 Successfully aided in implementing security via user authentication and authorization using OAuth to provide protected endpoints and role identity
 BP1

+Led full-stack efforts on event-experience management project for coding organization (NYC Code and Coffee) in Javascript, Python (Primarily Backend with a team of 5, with design/prototyping using Svelte)
+S - Had the opportunity to work on an event-experience management platform for a coding organization in NY known as Code and Coffee -> T - I was tasked with leading the backend efforts for the project and as a result I had to perform reconnaissance for what would best suite the org’s needs -> A - After gathering and confirming ideal technologies to be involved for our implementation (fastapi, sqlite, docker, oauth, message queues, and websockets), I then made sure to understand what individuals would be involved in the backend efforts and delegated tasks among them. -> R - We were able to accomplish serious progress with the backend, having created a prototype complete with desired models, routes, relationships, and a proper security flow.
+We are able to take on suggestions from the frontend team and often demo’ed our implementation to drive the whole team forward.

+For the EEA app, I was put in charge with leading the efforts of the backend system and quickly realized that actualizing the stakeholder’s ideas would involve a somewhat intricate design -> I informed the stakeholder about my idea, but they rebuffed my ideas due to a lack of understanding and ask that I present my findings/concepts in a way that would be easier to understand -> I used Figma in order to conceptualize my be idea with models and relationships outlined -> The stakeholder had a clearer idea and was able to approve/make better suggestions.

 ### STAR
 STAR